oasci/metalflare/study/dissemination/reports/sims/README.md

     ![](../../../figures/f-beta-sheets/f001-his148_h-thr203_o/f001-his148_h-thr203_o-pdf.svg){ width=700 }
     </figure>

-Indeed, the hydrogen bonding probability increases from 0.865 to 0.997 when using a H to O cutoff of 2.5 Å. (For an cutoff rationale, please see our [protocol](../../../methods/01-protocols/hbond).)
+Indeed, the hydrogen bonding probability increases from 0.865 to 0.997 when using a H to O cutoff of 2.5 Å. (For a cutoff rationale, please see our [protocol](../../../methods/01-protocols/hbond).)
 Cu(I) binding induces the opposite effect by destabilizing the beta strand with a probability of 0.063 of forming the hydrogen bond.
 As shown in the figures below, this destabilized hydrogen bond is correlated to Thr203 backbone angles.